The Fall and Rise of Reginald Perrin: Series One (8 September – 20 October 1976)

 The first series was based on Nobbs' novel The Death of Reginald Perrin, retitled The Fall and Rise of Reginald Perrin to tie in with the television series; it retains the replacement title.

-Reginald Iolanthe Perrin is suffering a midlife crisis and tries to escape his dreary life.
+46-year-old Reginald Iolanthe Perrin is suffering a midlife crisis and tries to escape his dreary life.
 He lives at 12 Coleridge Close, part of the 'Poets Estate' in a south London suburb called Climthorpe, a development differing from those around it only by having its streets named after famous poets.
 From references, it would have approximately coincided with Teddington (although in episode 1, he is seen entering Norbiton railway station).
 He commutes to Sunshine Desserts, where he works as a sales executive.
 Each morning he is 11 minutes late (this increased to 17 then 22 minutes with subsequent series), yet each morning he gives a different excuse.
-These become increasingly bizarre ("defective junction box, New Malden" being one of the more plausible ones), reflecting the decline of British Rail and his own mental health.
+These become increasingly bizarre ("defective junction box, New Malden" being one of the more plausible ones), reflecting the decline of British Rail and of his own mental health.
 He enters the office building under the Sunshine Desserts sign which, as the series progresses, loses more and more of its letters.

 "Reggie", as he is known, daydreams in Walter Mitty style.
 Part of the narrative demonstrates what voices in his head are saying.
 Although he appears to love his wife, he fantasises about his secretary, Joan Greengross.
 As his behaviour becomes more erratic, Reggie is unable to dictate letters without uttering words like "breast".
 Far from being offended, Joan welcomes the attention, adjusting her posture to show off her figure.